neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 )
 ```

-The `local_only` argument restricts the search for the next subject and session
+These functions also take an `include_central` argument which extends the search for the next subject and session
-to the local project folder only.
-Set this to `False` to consider subjects
+to the central project folder (`False` by default).
-and sessions in  the central storage.

 :::
 ::::